-The Assessment, Intervention and Measurement (AIM) Core is a shared resource that provides expertise in the science of collecting and managing patient-generated health data, and behavioral intervention development and implementation utilizing web, mobile and other technology applications.
+The Assessment, Intervention and Measurement (AIM) core is a shared resource that provides expertise in the science of collecting and managing patient-reported outcome (PRO) data, conducting assessments and interventions in energy balance research, and conducting behavioral assessment and intervention development utilizing web, mobile, and other technology applications.

 The AIM Core provides expertise in:

-- the science of collecting and managing and analyzing patient-reported outcome data, including surveys, web and mobile applications; assessment of physical activity and physical functioning; and sensor applications for objective, remote data collection.
+- the science of collecting and managing patient-reported outcome data, including that collected with surveys, web applications, and mobile applications.

 Initial consultations usually consist of a brief meeting to discuss the investigator's needs and the type of services he or she requires.
 The Core manager, in consultation with other AIM staff, then prepares an estimate of the effort and personnel costs involved.
 The investigator is provided with a service proposal that must be signed before the start of any work.
 Issues considered when determining the level of staff and percent effort required are as follows: